Community

 There are many organisations and initiatives seeking to ensure that a just transition is addressed alongside the climate emergency and encouraging nature and biodiversity.
 Find out more and get involved:

-Listen to communities
+Listen to your community

 It’s important that you involve people in talking about how the climate emergency will affect them, and how climate action can take their needs into account.
 Holding events where you can talk to your local community and work together to find solutions for their problems is a good step towards inclusion.